jhonnymoreira/jugoncalves.github.io/_posts/2014-01-16-proglang-challenge.md

 I've made a list of the candidates for 2015.
 Yes, I still haven't chosen.
 First of all, I have some inherently interests in some features I always want to learn about:

-- Automata-driven
+- Automata-driven:
 	The idea of programming a system which is a big Finite-State Machine looks like fun.
 Mostly because I think it'd be an interesting way to represent Graphical User Interfaces, but I have never played around with something like this.
-- Concatenative Programming
+- Concatenative Programming:
 	  Point-free style is something I am somehow interested in.
 I usually avoid it when programming in Haskell because of readability.
 But it would be really fun to take it to a next level.
-- Prototype-based Object-Oriented Programming
+- Prototype-based Object-Oriented Programming:
 	Yes.
 I know.
 It's kind of cheating.
 My main programming language is JavaScript and it already embraces Prototype-based OOP.
 But I want to give it an academic try and learn a language which implements it an this fashion.
-- Logic Programming
+- Logic Programming:
 	I miss Prolog.
 No, really.
-- Theorem Prover
+- Theorem Prover:
 	Isn't First-class Types magical per se?

 So, here it is the candidates: